How to Reduce Employee Resistance to Change

 In a best-case scenario, every employee has the opportunity to talk about, provide input to, and have an impact on the changes you are pursuing.
 Rationally, this depends on how big the change is and how many people the change will affect.

 In a company-wide change effort, for example, the employee input will most likely affect how to implement the changes at a departmental level, not the issue of whether to make the changes in the first place.
 The overall direction, in these cases, comes from senior leadership who have solicited feedback from their reporting staff.

 In some cases, a leadership team to lead the changes organizationally is established.
 These teams may contain a cross-section of employees from across the organization.
 Or, they are often staffed by managers and senior leaders who have consequential oversight for portions of the organization.

 If communication is a strength in your organization, the opportunity for input may have reached down to the frontline soldiers.
-But, this is often not the case because the input and feedback have to make their way through all of the filters presented by middle management.
+But, this is often not the case, because the input and feedback have to make their way back through all of the filters presented by middle management.

 These recommendations are made for the millions of managers, supervisors, team leaders, and employees who are asked to change something—or everything—periodically at work.
 You may or may not have had input into the direction chosen by your senior leaders or your organization.

 But, as the core doers at work, you are expected to make the changes and deal with any resistance to change that you may experience along the way.
 You can reduce employee resistance to change by taking these recommended actions at each stage.

 These tips will help you minimize, reduce, and make less painful, the resistance that you create as you introduce changes.
 This is not the definitive guide to managing resistance to change—but implementing these suggestions will give you a head start.